OutSystems/docs-odc/src/eap/reference/apis/area.md

 ---
-summary: Learn how you can create a simple Area Chart with a Stacked Series.
+summary: How to create a simple Area Chart with a Stacked Series
 tags:
 locale: en-us
 guid: 181b8675-7323-4afd-bab7-b315c237d709
 app_type: mobile apps, reactive web apps
 platform-version: odc
 figma:
 ---
 # Area Chart

 This example shows how you can create a simple Area Chart with a Stacked Series.